Adyen/adyen-wechatpay-ios/README.md

 Refer to the [original documentation](https://developers.weixin.qq.com/doc/oplatform/en/Mobile_App/Access_Guide/iOS.html).

 ## Support
-If you have a feature request, or spotted a bug or a technical problem, create a GitHub issue.
-For other questions, contact our [support team](https://support.adyen.com/hc/en-us/requests/new?ticket_form_id=360000705420).
+If you have a feature request, or spotted a bug or a technical problem regarding the XCFramework wrapper, create a GitHub issue.
+For other questions or issues regarding the SDK, its better to refer to [WeChat Pay iOS SDK support](https://developers.weixin.qq.com/doc/oplatform/en/Mobile_App/Access_Guide/iOS.html).

 ## License
 MIT license.
 For more information, see the LICENSE file.